What’s the Best Island to Visit in Hawai‘i for the First Time?

 Image courtesy of Fora Advisor Lisa Roah

-“I love the combination of Oahu for a few days with Maui for your first visit to Hawai‘i,” Fora Advisor Katie McAvoy offered as an example.
-She added that you can experience Honlulu’s rich history and exciting urban attractions, try surfing in Waikiki and then move on to Maui to unwind at a resort.
+You can experience Honolulu's rich history and urban attractions, try surfing in Waikiki and then move on to Maui to unwind at a resort.

-A cruise will let you visit all or several Hawai‘ian islands.
+Many Hawai‘i cruises allow you to visit multiple islands.
 Some options depart from Hawai‘i itself, usually Oahu, and require a flight from the mainland.
 But others depart from California or Asia, with a long voyage on the open ocean first.

 Water pours down rocks into a large pool flanked by tented loungers